The Origin of Sun Wukong’s Golden Headband

 Aksobhya is symbolized by the circlet, Amitabha by the ear-rings, Ratnesa by the necklace, and Vairocana (by the rings) upon the wrists.
 Amogha is symbolized by the girdle.
 Wisdom by the khatvanga [staff] and Means by the drum, while the yogin represents the Wrathful One himself [Heruka].
 Song symbolizes mantra, dance symbolizes meditation, and so singing and dancing the yogin always acts (Linrothe, 1999, p.
 251).

 Van Kooij (as cited in Linrothe, 1999) comments, “Heruka is more or less a deified hypostasis of the … yogin himself” (p.
 251).
-This suggests the WDO are dressed according to what is worn by the very Yogin ascetics who worship them.
+This suggests that the WDO are dressed according to what is worn by the very Yogin ascetics who worship them.
 But I would like to take this one step further.
 It is important to note that many of these elements, such as the earrings, bracelets, arm bangles, bone necklace, tiger skin dress, khatvanga staff, drum, and dancing, are all attributes of the Hindu God Shiva.
 He is considered the yogin par excellence, as well as a wrathful deity in his own right (Elgood, 1999, pp. 44-54).
-I therefore suggest the practice of wearing tiger skin was just one of many elements that esoteric Buddhism borrowed from Hindu asceticism.
+I, therefore, suggest that the practice of wearing tiger skin was just one of many elements that esoteric Buddhism borrowed from Hindu asceticism.

 Fig. 1 – (Left) A modern depiction of Sun Wukong (by the author) (larger version).
 Fig. 2 – (Center) A 13th-century Japanese depiction of the Wrathful Destroyer of Obstacles Yamantaka (larger version).
 Fig. 3 – (Right) A modern depiction of the Hindu god Shiva (larger version).

 Shiva is often depicted as wearing a tiger skin and/or using it as a meditation mat (Skt: Asana) (fig. 3).
 This skin has two interpretations: 1) it represents his power over nature; 2) it represents him killing the personified “tiger of desire” (Elgood, 1999, p.
 52; Beer, 2003, p.
 65).
 When viewed from a Buddhist context, it seems only natural that Buddhist ascetics and deities would use the skin to represent the cessation of desire.
 It should also be noted that tigers and their skin were symbols of strength in ancient India.
-For instance, the great Hindu epic the Mahabharata (circa 4th-cent.
+For instance, the great Hindu epic the Mahabharata (circa 4th cent.
 BCE), describes the martial feats or attributes of many powerful warriors and kings as being tiger-like (Śarmā, 1988, p.
 66).
 In addition, during the royal consecration ceremony (Skt: Rajasuya), newly appointed Vedic kings would step on a tiger skin to gain the animal’s strength (MacDonell & Keith, 1995, p.
 337).
-I therefore suggest the WDO tiger skin loincloth serves a secondary function as a symbol of the WDOs spiritual or physical strength.
+I, therefore, suggest that the WDO tiger skin loincloth serves a secondary function as a symbol of the WDOs spiritual or physical strength.

 There are numerous classes of Buddhist deities that share similarities with the WDO, such as having a wrathful appearance and serving a protective function, but do not rank as high in the esoteric pantheon.
 These include the Heavenly Kings (天王, tianwang; Skt: Lokapala) (fig. 4), who protect righteous kingdoms and monasteries; Gate Guardians (門神, Menshen; Skt: Dvarapala), who protect the doorways of monasteries and temples; the Protector of Fields (Skt: Ksetrapala), who protect plots of land; the Guardians of the Directions (Skt: Dikpala), former Hindu gods who protect the eight directions; and the Dharma Protectors (Skt: Dharmapala), who protect the Buddha’s teachings.
 The WDO are high-level members of the latter group (Linrothe, 1999, pp. 20-22).